seralaci/practical-wolverine/README.md

 #### [`PingPongWithRabbitMq`](projects/PingPongWithRabbitMq)

 A classic "ping/pong" sample of sending messages between two Wolverine processes using Rabbit MQ.
-It also includes an example of code generation during Docker image creation.
+It also includes an example of code generation during Docker image creation and integration with `Aspire`.

 ## Useful Links
  - [Wolverine GitHub](https://github.com/JasperFx/wolverine)